 Contracts with customers often include promises to deliver multiple products and services.
-Determining whether these products and services represent distinct performance obligations may require significant judgment.
-In addition, the determination of the stand-alone selling price for distinct performance obligations may also require judgment and estimates.
-As the Company does not have a significant history of generating revenue, management uses judgment, based on customer specific contracts and comparable sales, to determine the appropriate stand-alone selling value for each performance obligation.
-In addition, certain of these performance obligations have a term of more than one year and thus the identification and stand-alone selling price of the individual performance obligations impacts the timing of revenue recognition.
-A change in the stand-alone selling price allocated to each performance obligation could materially impact the revenue recognized in the current and future periods and the contract asset and liability balance at period-end.
+Determining whether these products and services represent distinct performance obligations and whether to recognize revenue over time or at a point in time may require judgment.
+In addition, the determination of the stand-alone selling price for distinct performance obligations may also require significant judgment.
+As the Company has a limited history of generating revenue, management uses judgment, based on customer specific contracts and comparable sales, to determine the appropriate stand-alone selling value for each performance obligation.
+In addition, certain of these performance obligations can have a term of more than one year and thus the identification and stand-alone selling price of the individual performance obligations impacts the timing of revenue recognition.
+A change in the stand-alone selling price allocated to each performance obligation could materially impact the revenue recognized in the current and future periods and the contract liability balance at period-end.